NTK-DFL: Enhancing Decentralized Federated Learning in Heterogeneous Settings via Neural Tangent Kernel: Experiments

 \textbf{Gains Due to Final Model Aggregation} \quad Figure~\ref{fig:heterogeneity_compare} demonstrates the dramatic effect of final model aggregation on final test accuracy.
 Though the individual client models decrease in accuracy as the level of heterogeneity increases, the final aggregated model remains consistent across all levels of heterogeneity (as seen in Figures~\ref{fig:fashion_mnist_convergence} and~\ref{fig:topology_compare}).
-In the most heterogeneous setting $\alpha=0.1$ that we tested, the difference between the mean accuracy of each client and the aggregated model accuracy is nearly 10\%.
-A similar phenomenon is observed as the client topology becomes more sparse.
+In the most heterogeneous setting $\alpha=0.1$ that we tested, the difference between the mean accuracy of each client and the aggregated model accuracy is nearly 10\%, as shown in Figure \ref{fig:heterogeneity_compare}.
+A similar phenomenon is observed in Figure~\ref{fig:acc_vs_sparsity_level} of Appendix~\ref{appendix:B} as the client topology becomes more sparse.
 For the same heterogeneity setting with a sparser topology of $\kappa=2$, the difference between these accuracies is nearly 15\%.
-Though the individual performance of local client models may suffer under extreme conditions, the inter-client variance created by such unfavorable settings is exploited by model averaging to recuperate much of that lost performance.
+Though the individual performance of local client models may suffer under extreme conditions, the inter-client model deviation (see detailed definition in Appendix~\ref{subsec:inter-client-def}) created by such unfavorable settings is exploited by model averaging to recuperate much of that lost performance.

-Figure \ref{fig:var_vs_acc} suggests that inter-model variance enhances the performance of model averaging in DFL.
-While extreme dissimilarity in model weights would likely result in poor performance of the averaged model, we observe that a moderate degree of variance can be beneficial.
-We posit that the NTK-based update steps generate a more advantageous level of variance compared to baseline approaches, contributing to improved overall performance.
+Figure~\ref{fig:var_vs_acc} suggests that inter-client model deviation enhances the performance of model averaging in DFL.
+While extreme dissimilarity in model weights would likely result in poor performance of the averaged model, we observe that a moderate degree of deviation can be beneficial.
+For example, this is seen in~\citet{fedprox} with the tuning of the “proximal term”~$\mu$ that regulates this degree of client diversity in model updates.
+We posit that the NTK-based update steps generate a more advantageous level of deviation compared to baseline approaches, contributing to improved overall performance.